yash061102/IT314_project_23/README.md

 # Student_Information_System_G23
-All project file is in This Repo
+All project file is in This Repository